 Healthy diet for atherosclerosis therapy

-In the case of cancer, there is increased cell growth or tissue formation, which in the worst case can lead to death.
+Cancer leads to increased cell growth or tissue formation, which in the worst case can lead to death.

-Improper diet and cancer
+Poor diet and cancer

-Cancer prevention through vegan diet
+Cancer prevention through a vegan diet

 Development of osteoporosis due to wrong lifestyle